rdlauer/articles/nativescript/react-interview/post.md

 ![react nativescript logo](react-nativescript-logo.png)

 But there are some significant differences between the architectures (and developer experiences) of React Native and NativeScript, and some key advantages NativeScript brings to the table.
-And this all led Jamie Birch to initiate the React NativeScript project.
+And this all led Jamie Birch to initiate the [React NativeScript](https://github.com/shirakaba/react-nativescript) project.

-**Why React NativeScript?** In his GitHub repo's readme, Jamie outlines some key differences between React Native and React Nativescript:
+**Why React NativeScript?** Jamie does a good job outlining some key differences between React Native and React NativeScript:

 ![react nativescript differences](react-ns-differences.png)